DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 ## Sample MongoDB queries

 Any non-relational database can be employed.
-We provide here some commands that the development team uses to import, export and analyze documents in MongoDB for your reference.
+We provide here some commands that the development team uses to import and analyze documents in MongoDB for your reference.

 To import in bulk all .rylanout.jsons (DTM-Tools output files) saved in a directory: